ajbouh/qa/README.md

 - Find all tests that, for a single revision, have both passed and failed.
 - Put test failures from different revisions in the same bucket if their fingerprint matches a known flaky test

-## How will QA help me with test flakiness?
+## How will future versions of QA help me with test flakiness?
-Now the good news: with QA, we've set out to address the shortcomings we see with today's testing tools.
+With QA, we've set out to address the shortcomings we see with today's testing tools.
 We want a toolset that's *fast* and gives us more firepower for dealing with the reality of flaky tests.

 - **Testing code that includes dependencies you didn't write?** QA will isolate tests from network services using an OS-specific sandbox.